 Individuals commonly wonder “at what point should I be seeking help for this?”.
 The short answer is if it is causing you (or sometimes the people around you) distress, or it is impacting upon your ability to undertake your usual activities, it is likely that professional input can help.

 The following are common concerns for which our clients are seeking assistance.
-They are detailed under headings of Children, Parenting, Adults, and Diagnoses.
-Please contact us on 8210 9443 with any queries.
+They are detailed under headings of Children, Parenting, Adults, Diagnoses, Occupational Therapy and Speech Pathology.
+Please contact us for any furtherqueries.

 Parents commonly seek help for their children when they see something that isn’t working as they feel it should.
 Often parents can identify the concern, however, other times it might not be clear.
 Parents always come with the intention of doing the best for their children and helping them to develop into the best possible version of themselves.
 The following are some common concerns parents have for their children which prompt them to seek help from our service: